 “Interconnection” shall mean a connection between two or more individual Transmission Systems that normally operate in synchronism and have interconnecting intertie(s).

-“Interconnection Facilities” shall mean the Interconnection facilities described in Schedule A.“ISO” shall mean Independent System Operator.
+“Interconnection Facilities” shall mean the Interconnection facilities described in Schedule A.

+“Intermediate Term Security Constrained Economic Dispatch” shall mean PJM’s algorithm that performs various functions, including but not limited to forecasting dispatch and LMP solutions based on current and projected system conditions for up to several hours into the future.

+“ISO” shall mean Independent System Operator.

 “kV” shall mean kilovolt of electric potential.